Iowa Foreign Qualification

 5. Register Your Business in Fast Track Filing

-Log into your Fast Track Filing account to upload your Application for Certificate of Authority and Certificate of Existence and pay the filing fee to register your business with the Secretary of State.
+Log in to your Fast Track Filing account to upload your Application for Certificate of Authority and Certificate of Existence and pay the filing fee to register your business with the Secretary of State.

-Iowa Foreign Registration for C Corporation
+Iowa Foreign Registration for LLP

 2. Establish a Registered Agent